anjanik012/Top10Downloader/README.md

  :: A DownloadData class which extends AsyncTask to download the xml data in a backgroud thread.

- :: A ParseApplications class to parse the xml data using XmlPullParserFactory.
+ :: A ParseApplications class to parse the xml data using XmlPullParserFactory(http://www.xmlpull.org/).

  :: A custom adapter for a ListView to present the parsed data on the screen.